The Current

 History Highlight:

-Steve Perry, who was the lead singer for Journey between 1977-1987 and1995-1998, is 75.
+Steve Perry, who was the lead singer for Journey between 1977-1987 and 1995-1998, is 76.
+He was born Jan.
+22, 1949, in Hanford, California.
 Perry also wrote or co-wrote several of Journey’s biggest hits, including “Lights,” "Lovin', Touchin', Squeezin'," “Any Way You Want It,” “Open Arms,” and “Don’t Stop Believin’.”
 His nickname is “The Voice,” and he was inducted into the Rock and Roll Hall of Fame with Journey in 2017.
 He has released four solo albums, including 2021’s The Season.
 His biggest hit as a solo artist include “Oh Sherrie,” “Foolish Heart,” and “You Better Wait.”
 He duets with Dolly Parton on a new version of “Open Arms” featured on Parton’s 2023 Rockstar album.

 In 2018, Perry stopped by our studios to talk to Jill about his new album and his deeply personal motivation to return from isolation.